asset-pipe/asset-pipe-client/README.md

 -   `tag` - `string` - Alphanumeric string identifying the publisher.
 Should be unique.
--   `entrypoints` - `Array` - Array of asset entrypoint filenames to be published to the asset server.
+-   `entrypoints` - `Array|string` - Array of asset entrypoint filenames or single asset entrypoint filename string to be published to the asset server.
 -   `options` - `object` - Bundling options. `{minify: true|false, sourceMaps: true|false}` Setting these options here will override the same options provided to the constructor

 `return` - `object` - An object with keys `id` (refering to the unique asset